 - Be licensed to practice in the Commonwealth of Massachusetts within 90 days of the residency start date

-- Be a citizen of the USA (naturalized citizens must provide proof of naturalization) or hold a visa allowing for completion of your residency year (we cannot sponsor your visa)
+- Be a citizen of the USA (naturalized citizens must provide proof of naturalization) or hold a visa allowing for completion of the residency year (we cannot sponsor visas)

 |Residency Program Director:||Alicia Mam daCunha, PharmD, BCACP

 |Vice President of Pharmacy Operations:||Diane Martin, RPh

 |Residency Program Coordinator and Primary Contact:||Alexia Sroka, BA, PharmD, BCPS